Laser

 property

-Getter function for the steady mode instance.
+Getter function for the tune mode instance.

-convenient way such as laser.steady.method()
+convenient way such as laser.tune.method().
+Tune mode uses calibration

 data to tune the laser to specific wavelengths with high precision.
 This mode